E series of preferred numbers

 The E series is a system of preferred numbers (also called preferred values) derived for use in electronic components.
-It consists of the E3, E6, E12, E24, E48, E96 and E192 series, where the number after the 'E' designates the quantity of logarithmic value "steps" per decade.
+It consists of the E3, E6, E12, E24, E48, E96, and E192 series, where the number after the "E" designates the quantity of logarithmic value "steps" per decade.
 Although it is theoretically possible to produce components of any value, in practice the need for inventory simplification has led the industry to settle on the E series for resistors, capacitors, inductors, and zener diodes.
-Other types of electrical components are either specified by the Renard series (for example fuses) or are defined in relevant product standards (for example IEC 60228 for wires).
+Other types of electrical components, such as fuses, are either specified by the Renard series or are defined in relevant product standards, such as IEC 60228 for wires.

 History

 During the Golden Age of Radio (1920s to 1950s), numerous companies manufactured vacuum-tube–based AM radio receivers for consumer use.
 In the early years, many components were not standardized between AM radio manufacturers.
 The capacitance values of capacitors (previously called condensers) and resistance values of resistors were not standardized as they are today.

 In 1924, the Radio Manufacturers Association (RMA) was formed in Chicago, Illinois by 50 AM radio manufacturers to license and share patents.
-Over time, this group created some of the earliest standards for electronics components.
+This group created some of the earliest standards for electronics components.
 In 1936, the RMA adopted a preferred-number system for the resistance values of fixed-composition resistors.
-Over time, resistor manufacturers migrated from older values to the 1936 resistance value standard.
+Over time, resistor manufacturers migrated to the 1936 resistance value standard.

-During World War II (1940s), American and British military production was a major influence for establishing numerous standards across many industries, especially in electronics, where it was essential to produce high quantities of standardized electronic components to build military devices, such as wireless communications and jammers, radar and jammers, LORAN radio navigation homing receivers for aircraft, ASDIC (sonar) for submarine navigation and detection, test equipment, and more.
+During World War II (1940s), American and British military production was a major influence for establishing numerous standards across many industries, especially in electronics, where it was essential to produce high quantities of standardized electronic components to build military devices, such as wireless communications, radar, jammers, LORAN (radio navigation homing receivers for aircraft), ASDIC (sonar for submarine navigation and detection), test equipment, and more.

-Later, the mid-20th century baby boom and the invention of the transistor kicked off demand for consumer electronics goods during the 1950s.
-As portable transistor radio manufacturing migrated from United States towards Japan during the late 1950s, it was critical for the electronic industry to have international standards.
+During the 1950s, the mid-20th century baby boom and the invention of the transistor kicked off demand for consumer electronics goods.
+In the late 1950s, portable AM transistor radio manufacturing migrated from United States towards Japan, thus it was critical for the electronic industry to have international standards.

 After worked on by the RMA, the International Electrotechnical Commission (IEC) began work on an international standard for preferred values in 1948.
 The first version of this IEC Publication 63 (IEC 63) was released in 1952.
 Later, IEC 63 was revised, amended, and renamed into the current version known as IEC 60063:2015.